 However, some of us may not be able to immerse ourselves in more intense exercises due to certain injuries or other health issues like arthritis.
 For such individuals, it is recommended to exercise as intensely as possible but stretching the workout duration.
 However, you should avoid the 12 mistakes that most runners tend to make!

-But the injury risk can be mitigated by running on smooth surfaces in the order Grass, woodland trails, earth, cinders and man-made tracks.
-Choosing the correct running shoes and adopting the right form and technique will also guide you in losing the calories safely.
+But the injury risk can be mitigated by running on smooth surfaces in order like Grass, woodland trails, earth, cinders and man-made tracks.
+Choosing the correct running shoes and adopting the right form and technique will also guide you in losing the calories effectively.

 Running vs Walking: The Takeaway